petronetto/php7-alpine/README.md

 Put this config in your `launch.json`:

->**NOTE** this example will map the folder `src` in your local machine to `/var/www/html` onde debug container.
-Remeber that container is configured to boostrap in `/var/www/html/public`, as the example provided in this repo.
+>**NOTE** this example will map the local folder app, to `/app` on the container.
+Remenber that container is configured to boostrap in `/app/public`, as the example provided in this repo

 ```json
 //launch.json